rahapirzadeh/CPSC354-Blog/Haskell: Recursion in Functional Programming.md

 select_even[x] = []
 select_even(y:x:xs) = x:select_even(xs)
 ```

-##### The assignment was not too hard.
+The assignment was not too hard.
 I did have to look into online tutorials and online blogs to get comfotable with the syntax.
+By not learning Haskell first, I assumed the programs to be longer and not as simple as they were when i was done with them.

 I have seen some similarites between Haskell and Python.
 ```python